South of Heaven

-South of Heaven is the fourth studio album by American thrash metal band Slayer, released on July 5, 1988 by Def Jam Recordings.
+South of Heaven is the fourth studio album by American thrash metal band Slayer, released on July 5, 1988, by Def Jam Recordings.
 The album was the band's second collaboration with producer Rick Rubin, whose production skills on their previous album Reign in Blood (1986) had helped their sound evolve.
 Given the frenetic pace of Reign in Blood, Slayer made no attempt to top it on South of Heaven; rather, the band offset and complemented Reign in Blood by deliberately slowing the tempo down on South of Heaven, as well as by utilizing undistorted guitars and toned-down vocals.

-South of Heaven was the band's last album released by Def Jam, although the rights were transferred to Rubin's new label Def American Recordings after Rubin ended his partnership with Russell Simmons.
+It was the band's last album released by Def Jam, although the rights were transferred to Rubin's new label Def American Recordings after Rubin ended his partnership with Russell Simmons.
 The album was one of only two Def Jam titles to be distributed by Geffen Records through Warner Bros., as Def Jam's then-distributor Columbia refused to release work by the band.

 South of Heaven became Slayer's second album to enter the Billboard 200, peaking at number 57.
 While some critics praised the change in the band's sound, others more accustomed to the style of their earlier efforts were disappointed.
 Nonetheless, the songs "Mandatory Suicide" and the title track have since become permanent features of the band's live setlist.
 South of Heaven was later certified gold by the RIAA in 1992.

 Background

-The album was recorded in Los Angeles, California with Reign in Blood producer Rick Rubin.
+The album was recorded in Los Angeles with Reign in Blood producer Rick Rubin.
 PopMatters reviewer Adrien Begrand observed that Rubin's production "shoves [Dave] Lombardo's drumming right up front in the mix".
 Guitarist Jeff Hanneman has since said that South of Heaven was the only album the band members discussed before writing the music.
-Aware that they "couldn't top Reign in Blood", and that whatever they recorded would be "compared to that album", he believed they "had to slow down", something Slayer had never done on albums before, or since.
+Aware that they "couldn't top Reign in Blood", and that whatever they recorded would be compared to the album, he believed they "had to slow down", something Slayer had never done on albums before, or since.
 Guitarist Kerry King cited the need to "keep people guessing" as another reason for the musical shift.
 "In order to contrast the aggressive assault put forth on Reign in Blood, Slayer consciously slowed down the tempo of the album as a whole", according to Slayer's official biography.
 "They also added elements like undistorted guitars and toned-down vocal styles not heard on previous albums."